ppamintuznriva/hortus-notarum/src/site/notes/About Me.md

 **2008.** "[Floating & falling in the Youki Singe Tea Room.](https://www.philstar.com/lifestyle/sunday-life/2008/05/11/61448/floating-amp-falling-youki-singe-tea-room)" Published in *The Philippine Star*, 11 May 2008, and awarded Honorable Mention in the [My Favorite Book Awards 2008](https://www.philstar.com/lifestyle/sunday-life/2009/03/15/448205/poetry-reading-laughter-my-favorite-book-awards-2008).
 ## WIP (Works-in-Progress)
 “‘Shall I be Mother?’
 Mythifying Motherhood in Breastfeeding Campaign Materials from the Philippines post-RA 10028.”
 Under review.
+## Paper Presentations/Conferences
+**2024.** "Preserving an Intangible Sky: (Distant and Close) Narratives of Climate in Baguio's Cultural Landscape."
+[ADI Conference 2024: Remaking Futures: Justice, Equality and Global Flourishing](https://adi.deakin.edu.au/event/adi-conference-2024-remaking-futures-justice-equality-and-global-flourishing/).
+Deakin University, Melbourne VIC, Australia.
+25–26 November 2024
+**2021.** "Profiling State Universities and Colleges (SUCs) in the Cordillera on the Integration of Indigenous Peoples Education in Higher Education Curricula."
+3rd International Conference on Cordillera Studies.
+Baguio City.
+July 2021.
+**2018.** "Bringing Up Baby (Under the Colonial Gaze): Children and Childrearing through Colonial Photographs of Traditional Babywearing in the Cordillera, Northern Philippines."
+11th Annual International Conference Society for the Study of Childhood in the Past.
+Vienna, Austria.
+20–22 September 2018.
+**2016.** "Locating the Indigenous in the Baguio Heritage Project."
+1st Baguio Heritage Forum, University of the Philippines Baguio
+**2013.** “An Other Othered by Other Others: Manila Luzon and the Irreverence of Drag."
+Inter-Asia Cultural Studies Graduate Conference.
+National University of Singapore.
+1–2 July 2013.
 ## Other Editing Work
 **2016.** [Not Your World Music: Noise in South East Asia](https://www.academia.edu/28481619/NOT_YOUR_WORLD_MUSIC_Noise_in_South_East_Asia_front_matters_?auto=download).
 C. Fermont and D. della Faille.
 Berlin: Syrphe.
 Ottawa: [Hushush](http://words.hushush.com/).
 **2013.** _Unsettling Discourses: The Theory and Practice of Indigenous Studies._ Baguio City: Cordillera Studies Center.